 The number of mixed use developments increased more than 300% from 2013 to 2014, as more and more cities saw a growing demand for them.
 With vacancies falling and rents rising in a large number of submarkets, demand for these types of buildings is expected to remain at post-recession highs for at least the next two years.
 According to CoStar’s “State of the U.S. Office Market 2014 Review and Forecast”, net absorption increased 42% from the previous year.

 Due to this high demand for mixed use developments, EB-5 issuers may find it easy to market them to investors overseas.

 When it comes to target raise amounts, projects associated with the energy sector increased the use of EB-5 funding in their capital stack 440% over the previous year, by far the most of any other sector.
-This in turn contributed hundreds of jobs to the United States economy.
+This in turn contributed hundreds of jobs to the United States economy from EB-5 projects.

 What is EB-5?
 Find out more by downloading our EB-5 Solution Kit.

 Allow us to address your business needs by contacting us.
 We look forward to hearing from you!

 “On a Roll, U.S. Office Market Demand Expected to Stay Strong Through 2016,” CoStar News, January 2015, http://www.costar.com/News/Article/On-a-Roll-US-Office-Market-Demand-Expected-to-Stay-Strong-Through-2016/168290